Windows App Installation

 - Follow the steps to improve Bluetooth connectivity.
 If the Bluetooth connection is disrupted that will affect graphing of the waveforms.

-- The provider conducts the assessment.
-They can turn OFF the Eko stethoscope during the assessment as needed to confer with the MD.
-Turning the Eko stethoscope OFF ends data transmission; if the device is turned ON it should auto-pair with the Eko app and resume the Live Stream session.
+- The stethoscope can be turned “OFF” during the assessment as needed to confer with the listening provider over the video platform used. *Please note that turning the stethoscope “OFF” will end the data transmission; if the stethoscope is turned back “ON” it should auto-pair with the Eko mobile applications (users of the Eko Windows software may need to connect the device again directly) and restart the Eko Live Stream session.